Autism With PDA: How to Support Someone in Everyday Life

 Understanding Pathological Demand Avoidance (PDA)

-Pathological Demand Avoidance (PDA) is a profile within the autism spectrum, characterized by an individual’s extreme avoidance of everyday demands and a strong need for control.
-Introduced by British psychologist Elisabeth Newson in the 1980s, PDA highlights a unique manifestation of autism centered around anxiety-driven demand avoidance and the pursuit of autonomy.
+Pathological Demand Avoidance (PDA) is a profile within the autism spectrum.
+It is characterized by an individual’s extreme avoidance of everyday demands and a strong need for control.

-Mood swings and impulsivity
+• Mood swings and impulsivity

-A preference for role-play and fantasy
+• A preference for role-play and fantasy

-Intense focus on people and social interactions rather than objects or hobbies
+• Intense focus on people and social interactions rather than objects or hobbies

-The Debate on PDA’s Recognition
+The Recognition Debate

-PDA is not officially recognized in diagnostic manuals like the DSM-5 or ICD-10, which has fueled ongoing debate.
-Some professionals view it as a distinct profile within the autism spectrum requiring specialized support strategies.
+PDA is not officially recognized in diagnostic manuals like the DSM-5 or ICD-10.
+Some professionals view it as a distinct profile requiring specialized support strategies.
 Others believe PDA behaviors are better understood as part of broader autism-related anxiety responses.

 Differences Between PDA and Other Autism Profiles